As costs increase, advocates push to eliminate diaper sales tax - NewsBreak

 As costs increase, advocates push to eliminate diaper sales tax

-WASHINGTON D.C. — As prices rise, the push to eliminate the sales tax on diapers is gaining momentum across the country.
+As prices rise, the push to eliminate the sales tax on diapers is gaining momentum across the country.
 Advocates say they are a basic necessity, but not every family can afford them.
-In fact, according to the National Diaper Bank Network, one in three families struggle with diaper need.
+In fact, according to the National Diaper Bank Network, one in three families struggle with diaper costs.

 As part of his community outreach, Pastor Aaron Jones of New Hope Community Outreach Services has seen it all.

-“There have been families coming in using clothing as diapers, newspaper as diapers,” Jones described.
+“There have been families coming in using clothing as diapers, newspaper as diapers,” he described.

 His organization gives out diapers and other necessities to local families, who like many right now, can’t afford them.